marcusoftnet/marcusoftnet.github.io/_posts/2012-05-16-specflow-page-objects-and.md

 ## Page objects and wrappers

 One of the problems with UI tests is that they are brittle.
 The UI is changing and finding controls on the page can be tricky sometimes.
 In order to handle that problem a bit and buffer the problem you can create a Wrapper around the page.
 I have [described this common pattern here](https://www.marcusoft.net/2011/04/clean-up-your-stepsuse-page-objects-in.html).
-For a real indepth look on this pattern in action [check this excellent screen cast](http://skillsmatter.com/podcast/agile-scrum/bdd-as-its-meant-to-be-done) by [Matt Wynnne](http://blog.mattwynne.net/)
+For a real in depth look on this pattern in action [check this excellent screen cast](http://skillsmatter.com/podcast/agile-scrum/bdd-as-its-meant-to-be-done) by [Matt Wynne](http://blog.mattwynne.net/)

 ### PageWrapperBase